Fedora Community Operations (CommOps)

 Work with teammates from around the world

-These tools are for communicating to others in the Fedora community.
+These are communication tools to share content and information with others in the Fedora community.

 - Community Blog (CommBlog) - communityblog.fedoraproject.org